Zerohazard8x/2lazy4gist/AI.md

 Don'ts:
 1. Avoid tabloid news sources and sources that can be edited by anyone, such as "wiki"s and social media
+2. Avoid Wikipedia, as it is a "wiki"
+3. Avoid Reddit, Facebook, and Twitter, as they are social media
 ```

 ---

-**_Production of bullet points_**
+**_Researching_**

 ```
-Please devise a strategy to produce bullet points about the following topic, in accordance with the guidelines below said topic.
+Please devise a strategy to research about the following topic, in accordance with the guidelines below said topic.
 You can also respond as many times as you want without my input.

 Topic: